canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Team

-The Directive on Management of IT support the Digital Standard #3: Working in the open by default, via [Mandatory Proceddures for Enterprise Architecture Assessment (C2.3.8)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249&section=procedure&p=C).
+The Directive on Management of IT support the Digital Standard #3: Working in the open by default, via [Mandatory Procedures for Enterprise Architecture Assessment (C2.3.8)](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249&section=procedure&p=C).

 > Share evidence, research and decision making openly.
 Make all non-sensitive data, information, and **new code developed in delivery of services open to the outside world for sharing and reuse under an open licence**.